LittleTimmy63/qdscram/README.txt

 Quick And Dirty Scrambler (qdscram) is a small utility for scrambling files.
 To see how to use it, run it without arguments.

 No special compilation options are required.
-Simply compile the appropriate file and run the result.
+Simply compile qdscram.c and run the result.

-Currently, only a version for POSIX-compliant OSes has been made.
+Currently, the program only works on POSIX-Compliant OSes.
 It has been tested for:
 -Linux 5.18 running on x86_64 with the GNU C Library -Linux 5.15 running on x86_64 with the Musl C Library